 Apparent Magnitude: +0.76

-Alpha Crucis is a multiple star system located nearly 320 light-years away from the Sun in the constellation of Crux and is a part of the Southern Cross asterism.
-With a combined visual magnitude of 0.76, it is the brightest star in Crux and the 13th brightest star in the night sky.
-It is the southernmost first-magnitude star, just a little more southerly than Alpha Centauri.
+With a combined visual magnitude of 0.76, it is the brightest star in the Crux constellation and the 13th brightest star in the night sky.
+Acrux is the southernmost first-magnitude star and is not visible above 27 degrees latitude north.